 - Eviction resolution program.
 You can contact your local dispute resolution center and ask for their help resolving eviction-related issues.
 You can find a directory of centers here.

 - Right to counsel legal program.
 Tenants who receive public assistance or are very low income – $25,760 annual income for an individual or $53,000 for a family of four – can access a lawyer for free during eviction proceedings.
-Contact the Eviction Defense Screening Line at 855-657-8387 or apply online at org/apply-online.
+Contact the Eviction Defense Screening Line at 855-657-8387 or apply online at the Northwest Justice Project.